How do I get into working for the emergency services?

-Emergency care assistants usually need to have around three GCSEs, NVQs or equivalent, and then take a six to nine-week in-service training course that includes assessments and written practical examinations.
+Emergency care assistants do not need to meet any set educational requirements, but you'll usually need around three GCSEs, NVQs or equivalent and have a good level of numeracy and literacy.
+Successful applicants then take a six to nine-week in-service training course that includes assessments and written practical examinations.
 Successful trainees are then attached to an ambulance station where they work under supervision until they have passed a probationary period.
 An emergency care assistant can progress to apply for an approved paramedic science degree or paramedic training, leading to registration as a paramedic.

 All ambulance service trusts in England and Wales advertise on the NHS Jobs website.

 There is no standard national minimum academic requirement for joining the police.
 You’ll need to be at least 18 and you’ll have to pass a fitness test.
 You can only apply to one force at a time.
 If you are aged between 13 and 18, you can find out more about what it would be like to become a police officer by joining the Volunteer Police Cadets.

 Individual forces can set their own requirements for recruitment.
 For example, in summer 2015 the Metropolitan Police ran a pilot scheme that required new police constables to be able to speak one of a specific list of languages in addition to English.

 Do I need the Certificate in Knowledge of Policing to apply to join the police?